What should you do with that bottle of soy sauce or hoisin sauce that you just brought home from the store? It's always

 - For the freshest tasting sauce, use soy sauce within three to six months after opening.
 The sauce is still safe to use beyond this time but the quality may not be at its best.
 Once opened, the freshness and flavor of the sauce will slowly deteriorate.

 - Therefore, Kikkoman recommends refrigerating soy sauce after opening it.
 Refrigeration helps the flavor and quality characteristics remain at their peak for a longer period.
-In addition, most soy sauces will not spoil if it is not refrigerated but its quality will decline faster.
+In addition, most soy sauces will not spoil if not refrigerated, but quality will decline faster.

 - A fresh bottle of soy sauce should have a piquant flavor and reddish-brown color.
 When opened and exposed to air, naturally brewed soy sauce will darken and become stronger in flavor and aroma over time.
 This is the result of oxidation.
 Although this is not harmful in any way, it will cause the quality to decline.
 With an older bottle, the sauce may appear darker in color and have a strong, heavier taste.